codes.benchmark package

 Parameters:

-• all_metrics (dict) – Dictionary containing the benchmark metrics for each surrogate model.
+• all_metrics (dict) – Benchmark metrics per surrogate model.

 • config (dict) – Configuration dictionary.